 Nanushka's iconic puffer jacket started the boxy oversized puffer trend.
 They're part of this Budapest brand's vegan leather collection, so they use no animal-derived materials.
 Some of the synthetic materials used are recycled.

 Ecoalf is a certified B Corp and uses partial to 100% recycled fibres and most jackets seem to have no animal-derived materials.
 If their stuffing is PrimaLoft Black, it includes 50% down.

 G-Star sources materials in a responsible way and works with manufacturers to ensure a responsible supply chain.
 They do use down for their stuffing, and most of the synthetic material they use doesn't seem to be recycled.
 They note when they use 100% recycled polyester and synthetic stuffing (no down).

 7. The Curated

 Canadian retailer Simons has a sustainable section called Vision for eco-friendly clothing and home decor.
-Vision's coat selection has some affordable puffer jackets made from recycled polyester, responsible down, and other eco-friendly materials.
+Vision's sustainable coat selection has some affordable puffer jackets made from recycled polyester, responsible down, and other eco-friendly materials.
 I couldn't find that much information about the factories, but Simons has a page about their business practices that briefly talks about their supply chain.

 Remember, you can always buy winter coats secondhand at your local consignment or thrift store, or online marketplaces.